 PROGRAM: 2 bed, 3 bath, 1 car garage

-This 4-plex project, typical of Denver's old Row House (RH) building form zoning ordinance, is a simple interpretation of the standard 4 townhouse project typical of 50' wide zone lots, with 4 front facing doors.
-Our developer client came to us with this exciting project, and its remarkable location within the popular West Colfax neighborhood; adjacent the Paco Sanchez Park, and within a 3 minute walk to Knox Station along the light rail line!
-The program was carefully studied, not to overprice these units, and deliver truly affordable and marketable townhomes.
+This 4-plex project, typical of Denver's old Row House (RH) building form zoning ordinance, is a simple interpretation of the standard 4 townhouse project.
+It is typical of 50' wide zone lots with 4 front facing doors.
+Our developer client came to us with this exciting project within the popular West Colfax neighborhood.
+It is adjacent to the Paco Sanchez Park and within a 3 minute walk to Knox Station along the light rail line.

 The plan was arranged along an east-west stair axis, arranging the vertical circulation elements along this axis on either end.
 This allowed for a maximum open floor plan at the main floor and helps minimize the long halls that are typically found in rowhomes.
 By bookending the stairs, the building as a whole has a very distinct "stair tower" as its prominent vertical mass becoming a prominent architectural feature along Knox Ct.
 This move allowed us to break up the "box" look.
 This project features 2 unique floor plans, mirrored across the axis, of 1,147 and 1,183 SF, each accessed via a street facing front door.